vidbina/vidbina.github.io/_drafts/2020-04-01-enterpreneurship-in-europe.markdown

-interesting to observe governments attempting to figure out what oversight and regulations should look like to keep companies such as Facebook in line but one can argue that companies with coffers the size of national budgets, with the outreach the size of several of the largest broadcasting networks in the world and possibly some control over critical infrastructure world-wide are only "controllable" in our imaginations i.e.: not really.
+interesting to observe governments attempting to figure out what oversight and regulations should look like to keep companies such as Facebook in line but one can argue that companies with coffers the size of national budgets, with the outreach comparable to several of the largest broadcasting networks of the world in aggregate and possibly with some control over critical infrastructure world-wide are only "controllable" in our imaginations i.e.: not really.

 <!--
 Winner-take-all schemes are conducive to monopoly creation which provides a